Efficient Frontier without Risk-Free Asset

 Claim:

-The covariance between any portfolio (not necessarily frontier portfolio) and the minimum variance portfolio (MVP) is equal to variance of the minimum variance portfolio (MVP):
+The covariance between any portfolio (not necessarily a frontier portfolio) and the MVP is equal to the variance of the MVP:

 \[Cov(\tilde r_p, \tilde r_{mvp}) = \sigma^2_{mvp}\]Proof: